-I know I promised you a proper post; a review of The River of Adventure, but I’ve been under the weather all week and spent Saturday in bed instead of at work.
-So, I’ve decided not to tax my sluggish brain too much (a review from me right now wouldn’t be worth reading), and have typed up a poem instead.
+I’ve been under the weather all week and spent Saturday in bed instead of at work.
+So, I’ve decided not to tax my sluggish brain too much and have typed up a poem for you.

 The Spider’s Web